Skip to main content

 Deploying a Collector

-To set up a collector, you will need a JupiterOne account with the Collector features enabled.
+To set up a collector, you will need a JupiterOne account.

 1. Navigate to Integrations > Collectors, choose New collector.
 Provide a name for the new collector and select Create: